Oracle Third party Support

 Oracle Licensing Models

-Key concepts include the distinction between perpetual vs. term licenses, how Oracle charges for Named User Plus vs. Processor metrics, the implications of an Oracle ULA (Unlimited License Agreement), and common pitfalls in licensing agreements that can inflate costs.
+Key concepts include the distinction between perpetual and term licenses, how Oracle charges for Named User Plus versus Processor metrics, the implications of an Oracle ULA (Unlimited License Agreement), and common pitfalls in licensing agreements that can lead to inflated costs.

 Perpetual vs. Term Licensing